Categories

 The innovation award celebrates creativity and innovation and is open to any firm operating in or serving the commodity trading and risk management industry.
 The entry should be for a single new product, service, technology or risk practice, rather than for a firm in general.
 The submission should explain what the innovation is, why it is creative and ground-breaking and what it achieves for the firm, its clients and/or wider marketplace.
 The winners may also be selected from pitches in other categories.

-The newcomer of the year award is open to any firm operating in, or serving, the commodity trading and risk management industry that has launched, or entered the commodity markets, during the past three years.
+The newcomer of the year award is open to any firm operating in, or serving, the commodity trading and risk management industry that has launched, or entered a new geography or commodity market, during the past three years.
 The entry should explain what the company/product/service does, why it was set up and what it has achieved so far.